 Rule

 Believers in the devil, some of whom call themselves Christian, think the creature has dominion over the earth.
-This Sunday’s Gospel proves it is not a Christian/Christ-like belief.
+This Sunday’s Gospel proves such a belief is not Christian/Christ-like.
 Jesus says, “now the ruler of this world will be driven out.”
-If errant christians accept it is a reference to Satan being driven out by Jesus, … Continue reading “Rule”
+If errant christians think the devil, sometimes called Satan, rules over earth then Jesus driving … Continue reading “Rule”

 Baptism: Immersion in Water, Spirit, or Blood